Boise Birth Services

 Owner and Clinical Director

 Since becoming a midwife, Bri has welcomed a daughter and a son, both born into her own hands at home.
-Bri enjoys spending quality time with her husband and children, as well as snowboarding, hiking, paddleboarding, reading, playing games, and working on DIY house projects.
+She enjoys spending quality time with her husband and children, as well as snowboarding, hiking, paddleboarding, reading, doing puzzles, playing games, and working on DIY house projects.

 Haley Keely, CPM, LM, MSM